balancer/balancer-v2-monorepo/pkg/deployments/tasks/20230410-aave-linear-pool-v5/readme.md

 # 2023-04-10 - Aave Linear Pool v5

-Deployment of the `AaveLinearPoolFactory`, for Linear Pools with a wrapped aToken.
+Deployment of the `AaveLinearPoolFactory`, for Linear Pools with a wrapped aToken (Aave V2).
 Supersedes `20230206-aave-rebalancer-linear-pool`, modifying the pool factory to use Create2 when deploying a new pool.

 ## Useful Files